appthrust/plexaubnet/README.md

 ## 1. Introduction

-**Plexaubnet** is the OSS spin-off of the IPAM subsystem from the [Aquanaut Project](https://github.com/appthrust/aquanaut).
+**Plexaubnet** is a lightweight Kubernetes operator that automates CIDR assignment across clusters, tenants, or applications with simple declarative YAML—no spreadsheets, no custom scripts.
 It delivers declarative, idempotent CIDR assignment for clusters, tenants, or applications across multi-cluster environments.
 While designed to integrate seamlessly with Submariner, Calico and other CNI plug-ins, Plexaubnet works perfectly as a standalone operator.

 **Key benefits**
-- Self-service CIDR allocation via CRDs – no spreadsheets required
+- Self-service CIDR allocation via CRDs – forget spreadsheets and ticket queues
-- O(1) look-ups through centralized field indexers
+- Instant visibility into free & used ranges with millisecond-fast look-ups
-- Fine-grained block-size control with *Linear* and *Buddy* strategies
+- Request exactly the subnet size you need (/16 – /28) while Plexaubnet handles the math with Linear or Buddy strategies
-- Prometheus metrics and detailed status for full observability
+- Built-in Prometheus metrics and rich CRD status for effortless monitoring and troubleshooting

 ---